 You can do your homework on the market, products, manufacturers, etc., but learning about shipping and logistics will really challenge your patience.
 Instead, don’t blow all your hard-earned capital on mistakes made on mismanaged first, second, and third shipments to Amazon.

-By finding a logistics company that fits your company’s style, sense of urgency, and values (see our White Paper “5 Tips: Choosing the Best 3PL for Your Shipping Needs”), you can start to know what you’re seeking in a shipping company.
+By finding a logistics company that fits your company’s style, sense of urgency, and values (see our white paper “5 Tips: Choosing the Best 3PL for Your Shipping Needs”), you can start to know what you’re seeking in a freight forwarding company.
 Then, by having an expert supply-chain management company like BGI Worldwide Logistics, Inc. on your team, you can feel comfortable that someone does know how to do this right the first time.

 You can try to learn all of the laws yourself, but as we said, it’s complicated.
 Here’s how you’ll know you can trust us: (1) We have handled many successful Amazon Affiliate import shipments and have developed a reputation as the “go-to” company in this niche.
 (2) We have saved businesses and individuals that experienced big problems from other companies.
 (3) We have facilitated Amazon Affiliate importing transactions by taking care of customs clearance and logistics.